hyperledger/web3j/README.md

 * The [Nethereum](https://github.com/Nethereum/Nethereum) project for the inspiration
 * [Othera](https://www.othera.com.au/) for the great things they are building on the platform
 * The [Finhaus](http://finhaus.com.au/) guys for putting me onto Nethereum
-* Everyone involved in the Ethererum project and surrounding ecosystem
+* Everyone involved in the Ethererum project and its surrounding ecosystem